brettjrea/Ubuntu-Build-A-Server-ISO/README.md

 Enjoy!

 ### How I made it.
-I referenced heavily from [core-process/linux-unattended-installation](https://github.com/core-process/linux-unattended-installation) although that repo didn't work for my setup out of the box so I had to research and make some changes.
-I leaned it down and refrenced other resources regarding preseed files on and off Github to get it working.
+I referenced heavily from [core-process/linux-unattended-installation](https://github.com/core-process/linux-unattended-installation) although that script didn't work for my setup out of the box so I had to research and make some changes.
+I eventually found what wasn't working for my setup changed it, pruned what I didn't deem necessary and studied the debconf output of an already installed installation to get some really detailed and intricate settings regarding setting up the LAMPstack and preseed file.

 ### Why I made it.
-It was made from a desire to have a virtual machine that I can spin up quickly for web development purposes and couples well with my [Techintheclouds/Windows-Hyper-V-BuildVM](https://github.com/Techintheclouds/Windows-Hyper-V-BuildVM) repo.
+It was made from a desire to have a virtual machine that I can spin up quickly for web development pursuits but also have a detailed breakdown of how to configure a LAMPstack that I could reference in the future or use to help others learn.
+I also built a powershell script that can be pointed to the generated ISO from this script to build a Hyper-V machine quickly that spins up and installs Ubuntu you can find that at [Techintheclouds/Windows-Hyper-V-BuildVM](https://github.com/Techintheclouds/Windows-Hyper-V-BuildVM).